 Convertible or "2-in-1" systems such as the Microsoft Surface, Dell Inspiron or Dell Latitude, Lenovo Thinkpad Yoga or Lenova Yoga, Acer Aspire, or Toshiba Satellite Radius that comply with these specifications are acceptable.
 Students should have a flash/thumb drive for lab use; 64GB minimum is recommended.
-See page 18 above or https://blogs.iit.edu/itm_loopback/software/ for software available at no cost to ITM students.
+See the ITM Student Information publication or https://blogs.iit.edu/itm\loopback/software/ for software available at no cost to ITM students.